 I encourage you to carefully read this Code of Conduct and consult other valuable resources, including your manager or supervisor, Human Resources, Legal, or any other resource listed in the Code itself, whenever an ethics-related issue or question arises.
 They can provide additional guidance and insight when needed.

-Thank you for embracing the core principles by which our Iñupiat shareholders live and for committing to the high standards for ethics and integrity that define who we are at Akima.
+Thank you for embracing the core principles of our Iñupiat shareholders, as they are central to our business operaions, and for committing to the high standards for ethics and integrity that define who we are at Akima.

 Sincerely,